dalehassinger/Blog/vmware-aria-automation-saltstack-config-resource/index.md

 {{< image src="ssc-03.png" caption="Click to see Larger Image of Screen Shot">}}

-Any OS not listed in currently not supported at this time.
+Any OS not listed is currently not supported at this time.

 ---